Kelv04/Software-Requirements/SRS.md

 1. System Sync Delay

-Issue: The university database does not update any changes recently.
+Issue: The university student information system (SIS) does not update any changes recently.

 Response: Display message “ID not found, please try again or contact support.”